Wichtowski/shorten-me/infra/README.md

 ## Integration with Deployment Scripts

-The root-level deployment scripts (`deploy.py` and `deploy_frontend.py`) use the outputs from this Pulumi stack to deploy the containers to the appropriate Azure services.
+The deployment script (`deploy_frontend.py`) uses the outputs from this Pulumi stack to deploy the frontend container to Azure.